gregl83/expect-cookies/README.md

 ### .renew(expects, [assert])

-Assert that cookie is set with a "greater than" or "equal to" `expires` or `max-age` than was already set.
+Assert that cookie is set with a strictly greater `expires` or `max-age` than the given value.

 *Arguments*